BWV-Dev/bwv-coding-rules/Swift.md

 </td>
 <td>

-When the operation is **described by a noun**, use the noun for the nonmutating method and apply the “form” prefix to name its mutating counterpart.
+When the operation is **described by a noun**, use the noun for the nonmutating method and apply the "form" prefix to name its mutating counterpart.
 </td>
 <td>